thedoggybrad/thedoggybrad/readme.md

 <img src="https://github.com/thedoggybrad/thedoggybrad/assets/94173621/286d5330-e26d-48ec-872d-ae53a95df869" alt="LOGO" width="180"  height="128">

 # TheDoggyBrad
 This is TheDoggyBrad Software Lab (Formerly TheDoggyBrad), a small entity based in the Philippines.
-An hobbyist that develops free software projects for the people.
+An hobbyist that develops free software projects and archives some great softwares for the people.

 ## A. Go Social!
 An open, free, safe and privacy-friendly social media platform.
 Powered by OSSN.